wanghaisheng/responsive-landing-page-starter/content/blog/en/state-machines-for-messaging-bots.md

 ---
-title: State Machines for Messaging Bots
+title: State Machines for WhatsApp Messaging Bots with Node.js
 description: Learn how to create a persistent state to build a Node.js state machine in a WhatsApp messaging bot server
 author: garann-means